KirillK90/medvedica/wp-content/plugins/registrations-for-the-events-calendar/readme.txt

 Tags: registration, The Events Calendar, RSVP, events, event registration, meetups, meetings, seminars, groups, conferences, registrations, add-on, extension, community, event contact, events calendar, workshops
 Requires at least: 3.5
 Tested up to: 4.9
-Stable tag: 2.0.4
+Stable tag: 2.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Collect and manage registrations with a customizable form and email template.
+Collect and manage event registrations with a customizable form and email template.
 Whether you're holding a meetup, class, workshop, tournament, or any other kind of event, you need a way to handle registration.
 Our plugin makes managing this process easy and simple.
 Even nontechnical users can setup the plugin and start collecting registrations within minutes.

 = Parent Plugin =